nozer0/nozer0.github.io/_posts/en/2014-04-14-know-more-about-svn-merge.md

 tags: VCS SVN study

 keywords: VCS, SVN, diff, merge, trunk, branch
-description: Introduce for the different types of merge used in SVN, and also the `diff` as basis.
+description: Introduction for the different types of merge used in SVN, and also the `diff` as basis.
 ---

 In the early post ( [How to use SVN](/en/program/How-to-use-svn/) ), we have some practices with basic SVN commands.
 Today, we will go a little deeper for merge operation. `merge` is an important command for co-work, but a little complex to understand than normal ones like `update` and `commit`.